 Add your pre and post processing logic when setting up your webhook listener.
 For example, you can call back to your database when a certain id has succeeded or even use Sendgrid or EmailJS to send an email to a recipient when a mint completes.

-5. Setting up webhooks on the Crossmint console
+5. Setting Up Webhooks on the Crossmint Console

 Webhooks Available